Skip to main content

 Listing description

-Corn syrup is a food syrup which is made from the starch of corn
+Corn syrup is a food syrup which is made from the starch of corn (called maize in some countries) and contains varying amounts of maltose and higher oligosaccharides, depending on the grade.

 Detailed description